 The Group has established an internal system to prevent violations of the Antitrust Law, and publicly announced a safety declaration regarding the Antitrust Law in March 2012.
 As such, the Group believes that the risk of antitrust violations has been reduced.
-However, the Group estimates the amounts of litigation settlements that are expected to occur in the future, or reviews the provisions amounts that have already been recorded, in a timely manner.
-For the estimates and the reviews, the Group considers the status of investigations by the national governments and competition authorities related to transactions before March 2012, the progress of settlement negotiations, the settlement of past settlement sought cases, and consultation with the attorneys in charge.
+However, the Group estimates the amounts of litigation settlements that are expected to occur in the future, and reviews the provisions amount that have already been recorded, in a timely manner, based on the status of investigations by the national governments and competition authorities related to transactions before March 2012, the progress of settlement negotiations, the settlement of past settlement sought cases, and consultation with the attorneys in charge.

-Uncertainty caused by the intentions of the authorities and the other parties could make it difficult to estimate the amounts of surcharges and litigation settlements to be incurred, as such, we have recognized the estimate of the provision for loss on antitrust issues as our key audit matter.
+Uncertainty caused by the intentions of the authorities and other parties could make it difficult to estimate the amounts of surcharges and litigation settlements to be incurred.
+As such, we have identified the estimating provision for loss on antitrust issues as a key audit matter.